Office of the Registrar

 - Have Exceeded - Student has already exceeded the 30/45 hour limit they are liable to.
 Tuition increases for excessive hours are already in place.

 Students wishing to file an appeal of excessive hours-related tuition increases due to extenuating circumstances may submit a fully-documented Application for Appeal for consideration by the Student Appeals Committee.
 If such an appeal is approved, a waiver of the tuition increases due to excessive hours will be placed on the student's account for a single semester.
 Students who wish to appeal these charges for multiple semesters must file an appeal each semester.

-For assistance or clarification, please contact the Enrollment Services Center in ADM 230.
+For assistance or clarification, please contact the Enrollment Services Center in STE 230.